shaunluttin/security-notes/confused-deputy-attack.md

-* Applies to use of the OAuth Implicit Grant for authentication.
+* Applies to using the OAuth Implicit Grant for authentication.
 * A legitimate client app
 * handles a OAuth redirectUrl
 * which contains an access token